influxdata/influxdb-client-js/influxdb-client-apis.postorgsidmembersrequest.body.md

 ## PostOrgsIDMembersRequest.body property

-User to add as member
+The user to add to the organization.

 <b>Signature:</b>